 The plan is a synthesis of the vision and efforts of DNRC and regional Basin Advisory Councils established in Montana's four main river basins and addresses key water management related issues facing Montana.

-2015 Legislative information, for the Confederated Salish and Kootenai Tribes-Montana Compact negotiations, will be posted on this site as it becomes available.
+Information for the Confederated Salish and Kootenai Tribes-Montana Compact negotiations and implementation will be posted on this site as it becomes available.

 Water use options for oil well development; water rights, conservation districts, water reservations and the oil boom; and guidance for municipalities.

 Historical Benefical Use Explained (Video)

 The Water Resources Regional Offices are here to help!
 Please contact your local office for assistance.

 Havre: (406) 265-5516